 3 Skills Every Entrepreneurial Inventor Should Work On

 There was a time when an inventor could simply focus on inventing interesting products and hope for one of them to become successful.
 Nowadays, with so many inventions hitting the market every year, and millions more being conceived or pitched to investors behind the scenes, the act of inventing a concept or prototype is no longer even much of an achievement in and of itself.
-If you ever want your inventions to see the light of day and make you a fortune, you might just need to take matters into your own hands and play the role of the entrepreneur as well.
+If you ever want your inventions to see the light of day and make you a fortune, you might just need to take matters into your own hands and play the role of the entrepreneur as well and protect your Intellectual property (IP).
 With that said, here are three skills you can add to your repertoire in order to increase your odds of inventing and bringing a popular product to the world:

 1. IP Due Diligence

 Intellectual property (IP) due diligence is an essential topic for inventors to become familiar with because it ensures that you won’t be accidentally violating any copyright laws with your brand or product names, logos, and features.
 Fortunately, many of the steps involved in IP due diligence can be handled quickly and easily online.
 For example, you can run a USPTO search to see if anyone has already trademarked a name you’ve come up with.

 If you don’t already have the ability to clearly illustrate prototype designs for your inventions within a computer-aided design (CAD) software, obtaining that skill will certainly help you bring your products to life in a more efficient and accurate manner.
 Taking a few courses on graphic design will not only give you the ability to map out your own inventions, it could also become an additional source of income if you offer design services on a freelance basis.
 Of course, as a trained graphic designer, you’ll also be a more appealing candidate for many corporate job positions.